 A good 1031 Exchange partner should not only help you find, select and acquire a 1031 Exchange qualified replacement property, but should also assist you in navigating the exchange rules, debt matching considerations, and unravel property ownership issues.
-There are quite a few 1031 Exchange companies to choose from, however, like any industry, the level of expertise, years of experience, client-focus, due-diligence, and services offered vary greatly from company to company.
+There are quite a few 1031 Exchange Advisors to choose from, however, like any industry, the level of expertise, years of experience, client-focus, due-diligence, and services offered vary greatly from company to company.

-When selecting a 1031 Exchange company, you should only consider well-respected 1031 Exchange companies that will not only help you find replacement properties but will also serve as a strategic partner.
+When selecting a 1031 Exchange Advisor, you should only consider well-respected 1031 Exchange Advisors that will not only help you find replacement properties but will also serve as a strategic partner.
 We believe this is what differentiates Real Estate Transition Solutions from other 1031 Exchange companies.
 At Real Estate Transition Solutions, everything we do centers around providing tax-deferred strategic options that aim to meet a client’s objectives.
 When we work with a client on an Exchange, we evaluate every option within the context of how it fits with their objectives and whether the option will best position them for potential success.
 A valuable 1031 Exchange partner will have the following characteristics and will do the following:

 - Is established and well-respected.
 The 1031 Exchange industry is a relatively small community.
 Word gets around quickly if professionals recommend replacement properties that are not suitable for owners or do not have a firm understanding of the nuances of the tax code.
 Furthermore, there are new entrants to the industry who have not had the experience navigating multiple market cycles or the great recession.
 We believe a long-standing proven track record of happy clients dating back 10+ years speaks volumes when evaluating a professional to work with.
-If you are considering working with a 1031 Exchange company, be sure to ask if you can speak with prior clients – ideally clients who have recently performed an exchange and performed exchanges multiple years ago so that you can hear about both experiences.
+If you are considering working with a 1031 Exchange Advisor, be sure to ask if you can speak with prior clients – ideally clients who have recently performed an exchange and performed exchanges multiple years ago so that you can hear about both experiences.

 - Meets with you to understand and discuss your situation to determine suitability.
 Developing an optimal transition strategy and selecting optimal replacement property options is a process that must be tailored to the individual client.
 Some 1031 Exchange companies may take a “choose your own adventure” approach, presenting a myriad of options with little context and analysis shared with the client.
 The right 1031 Exchange partner should take the time to understand your objectives and should invest in the development of an intentional strategy aimed to position you for potential success.
 This means having in-depth conversations (ideally in person) to discuss your financial & lifestyle objectives, your investment property, and tax situation to first determine whether a 1031 Exchange is a suitable course of action.